Up to 60% off sofas & mattresses — limited‑time deals.

 Pros Cons

-Wipes clean instantly Surface is slippery
+Wipes clean quickly Surface can feel slippery

 Ellison Leather Sofa